DataCanvasIO/YLearn/README.md

 4. *Policy Model*.
 Selecting the best policy for each individual.

 5. *Interpreters*.
-Explain the causal effects and polices.
+Explaining the causal effects and polices.

 These components are conneted to give a full pipeline of causal inference, which are also encapsulated into a single API `Why`.